svenjambor/endoexport/README.md

 ## How to use
 The Docker image has 4 environmental variables you can use:
-`ENDO_USER` should be set yo your Endomondo username.
+-`ENDO_USER` should be set yo your Endomondo username.
-`ENDO_PASS` should be set yo your Endomondo password.
+-`ENDO_PASS` should be set yo your Endomondo password.
-`ENV ENDO_PATH` is where your gpx files will be written to.
+-`ENV ENDO_PATH` is where your gpx files will be written to.
 It defaults to `/root/endoexport/gpx`.
 Make sure you have map something local into our container in this directory so you can retrieve the actual files.
-`TZ` will set your timezone.
+-`TZ` will set your timezone.
 Europe/Amsterdam is the default (go Orange!)

 The image is multi-architecture, so it *should* run on most machines, including your trusty Pi.